How Atlan connects to Oracle

 A runtime service deployed within your network acts as a secure bridge between Atlan Cloud and your Oracle database.
 This approach works when your Oracle database must remain fully isolated behind your firewall.

-• Metadata extraction, not data replication: Atlan extracts only structural metadata—schemas, tables, columns, and their relationships.
-The actual business data in your tables remains in your Oracle database.
+Atlan extracts only structural metadata—schemas, tables, and columns.
 For example, if you have a CUSTOMERS table with customer records, Atlan discovers the table structure and column definitions, but never queries or stores the customer records themselves.

 See also